Breast Implant Removal

 However, a small percentage of women feel unhappy with breast implants after receiving them.
 As an individual, it is normal and acceptable to change your mind about wanting breast implants.

 Premier Plastic Surgery Center wants every woman to feel confident about her breasts and body.
-If that means removing breast implants will make you feel true to yourself, then that is something Dr. Ferrari can help with.
+If that means removing breast implants will make you feel true to yourself, then that is something Charlotte Breast Implant Removal provider, Dr. Ferrari can help with.
 Contrary to popular belief, breast implants are reversible.

-Breast implant removal due to changing your mind about breast implants involves a small incision, usually about 2.5” long (depending on breast implant size and type), that is placed in an inconspicuous area, such as hidden in the breast crease.
+At Premier Plastic Surgery Center, a breast implant removal involves a small incision, usually about 2.5” long (depending on breast implant size and type), that is placed in an inconspicuous area, such as hidden in the breast crease.
 Dr. Ferrari will then remove the implant and surrounding scar tissue capsule.
 The incision is sutured closed in layers.
 Absorbable stitches can be used in most cases.
 The scar will heal similar to the first operation, eventually fading to a thin, pale line that blends in with the skin over time.

 Some women experience little to no sagging after breast implant removal.
 Younger patients, those with small implants, and women that only had breast augmentation a short time ago often find that the breasts resume a similar shape and perkiness as they had before the initial operation.
 Women that remove very large breast implants, older patients with poor skin elasticity and patients that have had breast implants in place for many years may notice a degree of sagging.
 This varies from patient to patient.
 In the event of breast sagging after implant removal, Dr. Ferrari may suggest a breast lift for the best cosmetic outcome.